IqraFatima-Coder/Smart_Fire_Extinguisher_System/README.md

 - This enables:
   - Serial communication from ATmega328P to ESP8266
   - Email alerts on fire/gas detection
-- 🔄 **Important:** Press the reset button after setting the switches.

 > If using separate ESP8266 module: ensure TX/RX are cross-connected (TX → RX, RX → TX)